10 years of Kawasaki W800 ownership - an honest review

 On the road, I really appreciate the torque line I mentioned earlier.
 It feels like having a pillion makes no difference when launching at the lights.
 The bike is not a sports bike, but the performance is available where you'd most realistically use it - in city riding.

-It's also decently comfortable, with an upright, practical riding position, though I would recommend purchasing a wind deflector if travelling long distances at high speeds.
+The ergonomic design of the riding position and seat has certainly proven its self, though I would recommend purchasing a wind deflector if travelling long distances at high speeds.

 The Bad